Skip to main content

 What is a call to action?

-A call-to-action, or CTA, is part of an advertisement, webpage, or content that encourages your audience to take action or do something.
-In most cases, they are written with action verbs because they command action in the form of a link or button.
+A call-to-action, or CTA, is part of an advertisement, web page, email, or content that encourages your audience to take action or do something.
+In most cases, they are written with action words because they command action in the form of a link or button.
 They are widely used in emails where the user will be taken to another page to complete the action.

 There are many businesses that have multiple CTAs on their site, giving users options.
 It’s common to have a CTA for business directing the user to sign up for an email newsletter or read more blogs, etc. This keeps them interacting with your site and business beyond the initial interaction.